This page explains everything you need to know about a Voice of the Customer program, including:

 Learn more about Net Promoter Score.

-When looking for ways to optimize the performance of your digital properties, you must first start with what your individual visitors are looking to accomplish on your website.
+When looking for ways to optimize the performance of your digital properties, you must first start with what your individual customers are looking to accomplish on your website.

-Visitor Intent and Task Completion help you understand how your customers interact with your website or mobile app beyond web analytics data by getting into the mind of your visitors to not only better understand the context of their visit, but also to confirm the underlying factors that drive how they interact with your website.
+Customer Intent and Task Completion help you understand how your customers interact with your website or mobile app beyond web analytics data by getting into the mind of your customers to not only better understand the context of their visit, but also to confirm the underlying factors that drive how they interact with your website.

-To collect Visitor Intent, consider using a ‘Purpose of Visit’ (PoV) question:
+To collect Customer Intent, consider using a ‘Purpose of Visit’ (PoV) question:

 “Which of the following best describes the primary purpose of your visit?”